matthiasarndt/StarTrack/README.md

 ## Why is StarTrack useful?

-Imaging objects in deep space is all about noise reduction.
+The biggest challenge in deep space astronomy imaging is noise reduction.

-Many nebulae, galaxies and star clusters are extremely dim, and therefore long exposures are required to capture their detail.
-Due to the Earth's rotation it is necessary for an astronomic imaging system to be capable of tracking the night sky as an object moves.
+Many nebulae, galaxies and star clusters are extremely dim, and therefore long exposures are required to adequately capture their detail.
+Due to the Earth's rotation it is necessary for imaging systems to be capable of tracking the night sky.

-Any system like this will drift, as errors in tracking build up.
-Drift can cause stars to become badly distorted and for images to lose depth and clarity.
+As tracking errors build up, drift will become visible in captured data.
+Drift can cause stars to become distorted and for images to lost depth and clarity.

-To overcome this, one must take hundreds of individual images of a single object, each a few minutes in exposure, and "stack" these on top of each other to reduce the noise of the image and provide the equivalent of one very long exposure.
+To overcome this, hundreds of individual images (called frames) are taken of a single object, with each being exposed for a few minutes.
+These frames are then "stacked" top of each other to reduce the noise of the overall image - thereby providing the equivalent of one very long exposure.

-Due to errors in tracking, these images will never be exactly aligned.
+Due to errors in tracking, the individual frames will have the exact same alignment.
 There will be differences in their rotation, translation and scaling.
-If data is collected across different locations and times, the relative rotation and position of the object being captured will vary in captured data.
+Data collected across different geographic locations and times can have particularly large variations in the relative position and rotation of a deep space object (DSO) in a frame.

-## This is where StarTrack comes in.
+## This is where StarTrack comes in!

-Startrack is built to combine hundreds of individual exposures of astronomical data, run star detection algorithms, and to identify reference points across many images.
+Startrack is built to combine hundreds of individual exposures of astronomical data.
+It does this by running star detection algorithms, and identifying reference points across many frames, and aligning them.
 Using this information, it can "stack" these exposures together - identifying, aligning, and averaging every pixel in each individual frame to produce a stacked exposure which has a large reduction in noise.

 ### StarTrack has been built without using any Computer Vision libraries (such as OpenCV), instead relying on algorithms derived from scratch, written with NumPy, SciPy and scikit-learn.